Abdus-Samee/portfolio/_posts/2022-09-04-friday-theme-My-First-Hardware-Project.md

 ---

 <b>Wonder Hand</b> - my first hardware project!
 I, along with my two other team mates, built this gesture controlled Arduino project for our course
-<i>Microprocessors, Microcontrollers, and Embedded Systems</i>.
+<i>CSE - 316: Microprocessors, Microcontrollers, and Embedded Systems</i>.
 This was my first time using an Arduino.
 It was fun doing the project.

 <!--more-->